openkylin/ceph/doc/radosgw/placement.rst

 name in an HTTP header with the request.
 The S3 protocol uses the ``X-Amz-Storage-Class`` header, while the Swift protocol uses the ``X-Object-Storage-Class`` header.

+When using AWS S3 SDKs such as ``boto3``, it is important that non-default storage class names match those provided by AWS S3, or else the SDK will drop the request and raise an exception.

 S3 Object Lifecycle Management can then be used to move object data between storage classes using ``Transition`` actions.